 The 99 million-year-old amber hummingbird-sized dinosaur preserves skulls that paleontologists have found exceptionally well preserved.
 Paleontologists have found an exceptionally well-preserved and delayed skull of a previously unknown bird-like dinosaur species in a piece of amber from the Cretaceous period of northern Myanmar.
-Photographs, CT scans and explanatory images of the Oculudentavis khaungraaea sample:

 The newly identified species called Oculudentavis khaungraae may represent the smallest known Mesozoic dinosaur in the fossil record.
 Its size is comparable to that of the smallest bird bee sparrow (Melisuga halene).